-Early in the morning you'll be picked up from your hotel for the drive to the Atlantic coast, traveling through the lush tropical rainforest of Braulio Carrillo National Park, which is one of the largest in the country.
-Banana plantations line the highway en route to La Pavona, where you will take a scenic boat ride on the La Suerte River, Tortuguero River, and through the Tortuguero Canals.
+Early in the morning you are picked up from your hotel for the drive to the Atlantic coast, traveling through the lush tropical rainforest of Braulio Carrillo National Park, which is one of the largest in the country.
+Banana plantations line the highway en route to La Pavona, where you take a scenic boat ride on the La Suerte River, Tortuguero River, and through the Tortuguero Canals.
 The boat ride offers lovely views of the Costa Rican forest and mangrove swamps, which are teeming with such exotic wildlife as sloths, howler monkeys, spider monkeys, coatimundis, raccoons, crocodiles, egrets, parrots, and jaguars—just to name a few!

-Arriving in the island village of Tortuguero, you'll enjoy lunch at Turtle Beach Lodge, and then a free afternoon to relax and explore on your own.
-You'll be spending the next two nights at the lodge, which offers optional tours including kayak rentals and a local zipline tour, a refreshing pool, and nightly turtle-watching tours.
+Arriving in the island village of Tortuguero, enjoy lunch at Turtle Beach Lodge, and then a free afternoon to relax and explore on your own.
+Spend the next two nights at the lodge, which offers optional tours including kayak rentals and a local zipline tour, a refreshing pool, and nightly turtle-watching tours.